One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling: Experiments

 We compare with 2D-based StyleHEAT~\cite{yin2022styleheat}, and 3D-based GOHA~\cite{li2023generalizable}, Real3DPortrait~\cite{ye2024realdportrait}, Portrait4D~\cite{deng2024portrait4d}, Portrait4D-v2~\cite{deng2024portrait4d_eccv}, GAGAvatar~\cite{chu2024generalizable} and LAM~\cite{he2025lam}.

-\textbf{Quantitative Comparison.} We present the results of the quantitative comparison with state-of-the-art methods on the VFHQ~\cite{xie2022vfhq} and HDTF~\cite{zhang2021flow} datasets in Tab.~\ref{table:sota_vfhq} and Tab.~\ref{table:sota_hdtf}.
-For self-reenactment, we use the first frame of each video as the source image and the rest as the driving images.
-For cross-identity reenactment, we randomly sample a frame from the video of a different identity as the source image.
+\textbf{Quantitative Comparison.} We report the results of the quantitative comparison with state-of-the-art methods on the VFHQ~\cite{xie2022vfhq} and HDTF~\cite{zhang2021flow} datasets in Tab.~\ref{table:sota_vfhq} and Tab.~\ref{table:sota_hdtf}.
+For self-reenactment, we utilize the initial frame from each video as the source image and the remainder as the driving images.
+To perform cross-identity reenactment, we randomly sample a frame from the video of a different identity as the source image.
 Our method generally achieves the best performance for self-reenactment and remains competitive for cross-identity reenactment.
-In terms of reconstruction quality (\ie, PSNR, SSIM), our method significantly outperforms previous methods on both datasets, highlighting the effectiveness of symmetric UV space feature fusion, where appearance details from the input source image are combined for Gaussian attribute map generation.
+With respect to reconstruction quality (\ie, PSNR, SSIM), our method significantly outperforms previous methods on both datasets, highlighting the effectiveness of symmetric UV-space inpainting, where appearance details from the input source image are fully preserved for Gaussian attribute map generation.
 Our method also achieves the best AKD and APD for self-reenactment, which confirms the accuracy of expression and pose during animation.
 For cross-identity reenactment, our method outperforms others in identity preservation on the VFHQ dataset, where large differences in camera pose between source and driving image pairs occur most frequently.
 This indicates the superiority of modeling 3D full heads.
 In terms of motion accuracy for cross-identity reeanctment, we achieve slightly worse AED and APD.
 Based on the motion from the tracked FLAME parameters, the expression and pose accuracy of our method is limited by the tracking accuracy.
 Nevertheless, for AED and APD scores, our method outperforms LAM~\cite{he2025lam}, which shares the same FLAME head tracker with us.